Questions about the collections

 We hope that many of our digitised images will bring back memories for people.
 You can share them with us and other users of the website by using the ‘Share Your Memories’ button underneath each image.

 I have come across some objectionable content in one of the staff magazines.

-Sainsbury Archive has digitised and is making available the full collection of the staff magazine (‘JS Journal’/‘The Journal’).
+Sainsbury Archive has digitised and made available the full collection of the staff magazine (‘JS Journal’/‘The Journal’).
 The content of these magazines reflects the attitudes of their time, which in some instances includes aspects we recognise as offensive or demeaning and we are working to ensure all offensive material is highlighted.
 Sainsbury Archive has retained this content as part of a complete record, since altering it would compromise the Archive’s historical integrity and context, The Sainsbury Archive and J Sainsbury Plc do not endorse discriminatory views that are explicitly or implicitly expressed.